Azure-Samples/ai-hub-gateway-solution-accelerator/guides/bring-you-own-network.md

 }
 ```

-Also important point if this subnet has a route table, it should include a route to handle APIM management traffic.
+Also important point if this subnet has a route table, it should include a route to handle APIM management control plane traffic.

 ```bicep
 resource apimRouteTable 'Microsoft.Network/routeTables@2023-11-01' = {